On the Origins of Objects by Means of Careful Selection: Bytes

-\subsection{Bytes}
+Suppose an object \ff{books} must tell whether it contains a given title.
+The traditional object-oriented answer is polymorphism: \ff{books} exposes a \ff{contains} attribute and the caller writes \ff{books.contains "Foo"}.
+Different kinds of \ff{books} implement it differently--- an in-memory list scans its elements, while a database-backed one runs a \ff{SELECT} query.
+The algorithm stays under the control of \ff{books}, which is the strength of polymorphism, but every such feature enlarges the interface of \ff{books}, and that interface keeps bloating as the code base grows.

+The opposite answer moves \ff{contains} out of \ff{books} and makes it a free object that takes \ff{books} as an argument, so the caller writes \ff{contains books "Foo"}.
+Now \ff{books} stays small, but polymorphism is lost: \ff{books} no longer decides how the search is performed.

+We suggest a third answer that keeps both benefits.
+The searching object is handed to the caller already bound to its collection, as a partially applied object, and the caller only completes it, as \ff{contains "Foo"}.
+The interface of \ff{books} stays minimal, yet the concrete algorithm is still chosen by whoever assembled \ff{contains}.
+This is currying, or partial application~\citep{barendregt2012}, familiar from functional languages such as Haskell, brought into an object-oriented setting.

+\section{Bytes}

-The center of the taxonomy is \deff{bytes} data object, which is an abstraction of an sequence of bytes.
-The sequence can either be empty or contain an theoretically unlimited number of bytes.
-A byte is a unit of information that consists of eight adjacent binary digits (bits), each of which consists of a 0 or 1.
-In EO syntax a sequence of bytes is denoted as either \eohex{--} (double dash) for an empty one or as a concatenation of \eohex{xx-}, where \ff{xx} is a hexadecimal representation of a byte.
+The center of the taxonomy is the \deff{bytes} object, which is an abstraction of a sequence of bytes.
+The sequence can either be empty or contain a theoretically unlimited number of bytes.
+A byte is a unit of information that consists of eight adjacent binary digits (bits), each of which consists of a \ff{0} or \ff{1}.
+In \eolang{} syntax, a sequence of bytes is denoted as either \eohex{---} (double dash) for an empty one or as a concatenation of \eohex{xx-}, where \ff{xx} is a hexadecimal representation of a byte.
+For example, the \ff{2A-} is a one-byte sequence, where the only byte equals to the decimal number 42.